- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 - In summer and fall, coyote families travel together in search of food.

-- Coyote sightings may be more common in summer as young animals explore their surroundings.
+- Coyote sightings may be more common in summer and fall as young animals explore their surroundings.
 People make more frequent use

 of urban parks and green belt areas during this time, which also increases the possibility of encounters.